 “Now the same night it came about that the LORD said to him, “Arise, go down against the camp, for I have given it into your hands.
 But if you are afraid to go down, go with Purah your servant down to the camp, and you will hear what they say; and afterward your hands will be strengthened that you may go down against the camp.”
 So he went with Purah his servant down to the outposts of the army that was in the camp.
 Now the Midianites and the Amalekites and all the sons of the east were lying in the valley as numerous as locusts; and their camels were without number, as numerous as the sand on the seashore.
 When Gideon came, behold, a man was relating a dream to his friend.
 And he said, “Behold, I had a dream; a loaf of barley bread was tumbling into the camp of Midian, and it came to the tent and struck it so that it fell, and turned it upside down so that the tent lay flat.”
 His friend replied, “This is nothing less than the sword of Gideon the son of Joash, a man of Israel; God has given Midian and all the camp into his hand.”
 When Gideon heard the account of the dream and its interpretation, he bowed in worship.
 He returned to the camp of Israel and said, “Arise, for the LORD has given the camp of Midian into your hands.”
 He divided the 300 men into three companies, and he put trumpets and empty pitchers into the hands of all of them, with torches inside the pitchers.
 He said to them, “Look at me and do likewise.
 And behold, when I come to the outskirts of the camp, do as I do.
 “When I and all who are with me blow the trumpet, then you also blow the trumpets all around the camp and say, ‘For the LORD and for Gideon.’””
 (NASB Judges 7:9-18)

-The dawn of battle and war is a very scary thought even to the toughest of soldiers.
+The dawn of battle is a very scary thought even to the toughest of soldiers.
 It’s hard for me, a civilian, to describe to you what those moments feel like on the battlefield, so here is a quote from a former soldier on his experiences in combat:

+“Several hours of pure terror, your heart pounding so hard you think it might leap out of your chest, your best friend on fire, running as fast as humanly possible, pure luck, sleeping with one eye open and your hand on your weapon, laser focused on the task before you, the world melting away as the only thing you observe is a heart beating and breath being taken in, then silence.
 You walk along with the rest of the group.
 Everyone celebrating that we’re going home, but you just give a fake smile.
 All you can think about is not having been there 5 minutes earlier, or why didn’t he duck, or why him… And the sound still stays muted even through the great yell being given by everyone as the plane lifts off the ground and heading home, the high fives given are half hearted and unenthusiastic as we stop at several airports on the way to the states.
 Everything quiet and just as dead as your best friend.”–mherick, Reddit

 With this in mind, not only is going to battle a jarring experience of courage conflicting with fear, going to your first battle even more so than most people can describe.
 From the testimonies of soldiers I have heard from online and in the past face-to-face, it’s an odd combination of a love/hate relationship with war.
 Love because there is no adrenaline surge on Earth that can match the testosterone high that combat can give to someone, especially men.
 Hate because of the atrocities and effects that result from combat afterwards: death, destruction, purple hearts, body bags, remorse, regrets, and the like.
-Again, I can’t do justice to what that moment is like before going to your first battle, but it’s something that every soldier that has gone to combat can relate to.
-Gideon is going through this swell of emotions and thoughts, along with 300 soldiers ready to die for their precious nation, Israel.
+Again, I can’t do justice to what that moment is like before going to your first battle, but it’s something that every soldier that has gone to combat can understand.
+Gideon is going through this swell of emotions and thoughts, along with 300 soldiers ready to die for their country.

 “Behold, I had a dream; a loaf of barley bread was tumbling into the camp of Midian, and it came to the tent and struck it so that it fell, and turned it upside down so that the tent lay flat.”
 (NASB Judges 7:13b)